-Still feeling pretty ordinary and very tired I chose to join a tour group to see the Great Wall rather than go through all the challenges of how to get there and back.
-I asked the tour desk at the hotel and the got me into a tour the next morning.
+On my first visit, I was still feeling pretty ordinary from a bout of travel exhaustion so I chose to join a tour group to see the Great Wall rather than go through all the challenges of how to get there and back.
+I asked the tour desk at the hotel and they got me into a tour the next morning (Later in the post I am going to include all the details you need to do a self-guided tour of the tombs).

 A minibus picked me up from the hotel early in the morning and off we went, all three of us, a grand total of five including the driver!
-Cool, this could be ok!
-First stop was the Ming Tombs, the tour desk didn’t tell me about this one but ok, I’ll go along, it looks interesting.
+Cool, this could be OK!
+First stop was the Ming Tombs.

 It’s another display of China’s history and the extravagant life of its former emperors.
-I wish I could have explored the area more, but this is an organised tour, and the tombs are spread out over a very large area, also I think was the ‘there it is, ok, let’s go’ version of a Ming Tombs tour.
+The guided tour rushed through this area and I wish I could have explored the area more, but this is an organised tour, and the tombs are spread out over a very large area, also I think was the ‘there it is, ok, let’s go’ version of a Ming Tombs tour.
 I suggest a much better experience is to be had by charting your own course and the info below will enable you to do such.

-Of the 13 tombs, only three are open to the public being Dingling Tomb, Zhoaling Tomb, and the Changling Tomb.
+Of the 13 tombs, only three are open to the public being Dingling Tomb, Zhaoling Tomb, and the Changling Tomb.
 The other essential site is the Sacred Way which leads to tombs.

 Ming Tombs Location Map Beijing